softchris/azure-book/azure-functions.md

 ## What is a function app?
 `Functions` are hosted in an execution context called a `function app`.
 Which means what?
 Think of the Function app as the project you host your functions in.

-Currently you can use the following languages working with Function apps, C#, F#, and JavaScript

 ## Pre requisites
 Ok, there are some things that needs to exist before we can get our function up there in the cloud.
 Those are: